stefanonuvoli/quadretopology/README.md

 # Quadretopology

 This module provides some functionalities for the quad-layout decomposition and the quad-remeshing of 3D triangle meshes.

-This code was part of the following projects:
+It has been used in the following projects:

 <br/>